Pandora: Metaconsole: Documentation en: Installation

 To register a new instance, it is required to know a series of parameters referring to the instance to be handled.
 If it is the registration of an instance that has not yet been registered through a license, the default data are:

 - DB host: database IP

 - Console password: pandora

-To ensure connectivity between node and Metaconsole, we can manually configure the connection data.
+To ensure connectivity between node and Metaconsole, configure the connection data manually.